Manawyrm/cloudlog-rigctl-interface/README.md

 If you're on Debian (or Ubuntu/similar), you can install everything that is required with:
 `apt install php-cli php-curl`

-Start the software by running `php rigctlCloudlogInterface.php`.
+Start the software by running `./rigctlCloudlogInterface.php`.
+If you've downloaded the software as a .zip file instead of cloning it directly from the Git repository, you might have to make the file executable first.
+This is done by running
+`chmod +x rigctlCloudlogInterface.php`.

-If you want to run it in the background without an open terminal window, you can run `screen php rigctlCloudlogInterface.php`. (this won't work on Windows, sorry!)
+If you want to run it in the background without an open terminal window, you can run `screen ./rigctlCloudlogInterface.php`. (this won't work on Windows, sorry!)

+If you prefer tmux, use `tmux new -s rigctlCloudlog ./rigctlCloudlogInterface.php`.

 For more information on how-to setup hamlib/rigctld have a look over at the excellent guide written for pat: https://github.com/la5nta/pat/wiki/Rig-control